-Dark Fabric – 108 2” x 5 ½” rectangles of dark to medium fabrics in assorted colors and patterns.
+Dark Fabric – 108 2” x 5 ½” rectangles (12 per star) of dark to medium fabrics in assorted colors and patterns.
 Please avoid neutrals.
-Put the pieces in a paper bag labeled “Dark Fabric” with your name on the bag, and then shake the bag to help separate strips of the same fabrics.
+Put the pieces in a paper bag labeled “Dark Fabric” with your name on the bag, and shake them up to help separate strips of the same fabrics.

-Light Fabric – 108 2” x 5 ½” rectangles of light to medium fabrics in assorted colors, again avoiding neutrals.
+Light Fabric – 108 2” x 5 ½” rectangles (12 per star) of light to medium fabrics in assorted colors, again avoiding neutrals.
 Sometimes the back of a dark fabric is perfect.
-Put the pieces in a paper bag labeled “Light Fabric” with your name on the bag, and then shake the bag to help separate strips of the same fabrics.
+Put the pieces in a paper bag labeled “Light Fabric” with your name on the bag, and shake them up to help separate strips of the same fabrics.

 *Remember, we will be swapping these fabrics in class, so it’s a perfect time to use your “what was I thinking when I bought that?” fabrics😊